Professor Nigel Harwood

 1 Upper Hanover Street

-I joined the School of English as a Reader in Applied Linguistics in 2014.
+I joined the School of English as a Reader in Applied Linguistics in 2014 and was promoted to Professor in 2020.
 Prior to taking up my post at Sheffield I worked at the University of Essex for 11 years as Teaching Fellow, Lecturer, then Senior Lecturer.
 Before becoming a lecturer, I taught English as a foreign language for seven years across southern Europe (Greece, Spain, and Portugal).

-My primary research interests lie in the areas of academic writing, English for specific and academic purposes, academic literacy, materials and textbook design, and corpus-driven pedagogy.
-I have recently edited two books on theory and practice in ELT materials design: English Language Teaching Materials: Theory & Practice (CUP), and English Language Teaching Textbooks: Content, Consumption, Production (Palgrave).
+My primary research interests lie in the areas of academic writing, English for specific and academic purposes, academic literacy, materials and textbook design, and corpus-driven pedagogy, citation, and proofreading.
+I have edited two books on theory and practice in ELT materials design: English Language Teaching Materials: Theory & Practice (CUP, 2010), and English Language Teaching Textbooks: Content, Consumption, Production (Palgrave, 2014).

 Another area of interest focuses on students’ and supervisors’ experiences of dissertation supervision, research I conducted with Dr Bojana Petric (Birkbeck, University of London).
-We will publish a book in 2016 reporting our findings: Experiencing Master’s Supervision: Perspectives of International Students and their Supervisors (Routledge).
+We published a book reporting our findings: Experiencing Master’s Supervision: Perspectives of International Students and their Supervisors (Routledge, 2017).

-I am co-editor of the journal English for Specific Purposes (Elsevier) and an editorial board member of Journal of English for Academic Purposes, and review manuscripts for a number of other academic journals, including Applied Linguistics, TESOL Quarterly, Text & Talk, Journal of Second Language Writing, Written Communication, and Journal of Writing Research.
+I am co-editor of the journal English for Specific Purposes (Elsevier) and an editorial board member of Journal of English for Academic Purposes, Journal of International Students, Journal of Language, Identity, & Education, Text & Talk, and Written Communication.

 - Research interests